Béla Fleck and the Flecktones (album)

-Béla Fleck and the Flecktones is the first album by the band of the same name, released in 1990.
+Béla Fleck and the Flecktones is the debut album by Béla Fleck and the Flecktones, released in 1990.
 It reached number 17 on the Billboard Top Contemporary Jazz Albums chart.
 At the Grammy Awards of 1997, a live version of "The Sinister Minister", a track from the album, won the Best Pop Instrumental Performance award.

 Reception

 In his Allmusic review, music critic Brian Mansfield praised the album and wrote "For all the flash, there's little pretense; the group's astonishing musicianship keeps an 'aw-shucks' accessibility that lets everybody follow the melody while they marvel."

 Track listing

 All songs by Béla Fleck unless otherwise noted.